 "Even were sleep is concerned, too much is a bad thing" - Homer

 Not only do hypersomniacs sleep for a long time, but they have trouble getting up and often experience sleep inertia.
 Polysomnograms show some hypersomniacs experience sleep-onset REM - that is, they enter into REM very early after going to bed, while normal people do not enter REM for several hours.
-Daytime symptoms that can be observed without fancy monitoring equipment include the person’s anxiety, irritability, and difficult remembering things and doing cognitive takes.
+Daytime symptoms that can be observed without fancy monitoring equipment include the person’s anxiety, irritability, and difficulty remembering things and doing cognitive takes.
 "Sleep drunkenness" is common.
 In really severe cases hallucinations can occur, although this is usually indicative of another co-morbid psychiatric problem.
-If it’s bad enough, the hypersomniac suffers problem in everyday life due to his or her condition.
+If it’s bad enough, the hypersomniac suffers problems in everyday life due to his or her condition.

 The onset is insidious (gradually, so you are not aware of it at first).
 Hypersomnia typically affects adolescents and young adults and continues through life.
 It is very rare when the onset happens past age 40, except in case of brain injuries.
 There is some tendency for hypersomnia to run in families.

 Kleine-Levin syndrome is a recurrent form of hypersomnia.
 It is also called recurrent hypersomnia.
-Some clinicians distinguish between Kleine-Lein syndrome with and without compulsive eating.
+Some clinicians distinguish between Kleine-Levin syndrome with and without compulsive eating.
 There is also menstrual-related hypersomnia.
 Narcolepsy could also be classified as a form of hypersomnia.